AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-1/intermediate/secretly-sharing-files-with-onionshare-and-tor-browser/README.md

 1. Once you have acquired the Onion site's Web address, carefully type it verbatim (or copy-and-paste it) into the location bar of your open Tor Browser, then press the "Go" button or press the Return key.
 If successful, you should see a page like the following:
    ![Screenshot of the OnionShare server providin the Death Star plans.](https://web.archive.org/web/20170303030140/https://i.imgur.com/4lSL92q.png)
 1. Click on the blue download link; it will start with "onionshare" and then have some random letters and numbers at the end.
-    * OnionShare always shares all files in `.zip` format.
+    * OnionShare always packages all files in `.zip` format.
 1. After the download is complete, [uncompress the downloaded ZIP file](http://www.computerhope.com/issues/ch000506.htm) and confirm that the Death Star plans are now in your posession.

 # Discussion